-Anita Pelletier is Counsel in Nixon Peabody's nonprofit practice group.
+Anita Pelletier serves as counsel in Nixon Peabody's Nonprofit practice group.
 She advises nonprofit organizations in matters relating to legal requirements and best practices in connection with governance and operational matters.

-Today I focus my practice on three main areas, building on over 10 years of experience assisting nonprofit clients to operate as effectively and efficiently as possible.
+Today, I focus my practice on assisting nonprofit clients to operate as effectively and efficiently as possible.

 I’ve assisted numerous charities navigate the various rules regarding charitable solicitations in a market that necessitates the use of social media and electronic communications.

-I’ve also represented businesses that conduct promotions to develop brand recognition and sales.
-Last year, we assisted a business to develop best practices for operating national sweepstakes and contests.
+I’ve also represented businesses using promotions to develop brand recognition and sales.
+Last year, we helped a business develop best practices for operating a national sweepstakes and contests.

 I’ve been following the demands for increased scrutiny of nonprofit organizations relating to transparency and public accountability.
 We’re developing strategies for organizations to put their houses in order before the regulators come knocking.